Mandrake: Alraun

 The root or rhizome of an iris, gentian or tormentil (Blutwurz) was also purposed for making Alraun dolls.
 Even the alpine leek (German: Allermannsharnisch; Allium victorialis) was used.
 The doll formerly owned by Karl Lemann of Wien (cf. fig. right; purchased by Germanisches Nationalmuseum in 1876 where it now remains) had been appraised in the past as having the head made of bryony root, and the body of an alpine leek.

 A pair of vintage alraune kept in the Austrian imperial and royal (now national) library, described as being untampered naturally grown roots, belonged to Holy Roman Emperor Rudolf II (d.
 1612).

 German sources repeat the recipe of harvesting the mandrake (Alraun) by sacrificing a dog, but demand a "black dog" should be used.
 (Note: Mattioli, op. cit.)
 (Note: Andreas Libavius Singularium Pars II (1599), under "Exercitatio de agno vegetabili Scythiae" (Vegetable Lamb of Tartary)、p, 313.)
 (Note: Either black or a black and white dog, according to some sources (cf. illustration in the Wien copy of Tacuinum Sanitatis, below).)
 This has passed into German literature, (Note: (Grimmelshausen 1673), Galgen-Männlein, p.
 4 notes that Alraun requires a black dog, just like Josephus prescribes for extracting Baraas[sic], then elaborates on Josephus's method in the Annotatio.)
 (Note: (Praetorius 1663) Saturnalia ("Saturnalia: That Is, A Company of Christmastide Antics"), pp. 166–167 also cite Josephus, The Jewish War Book 7, Ch.
 25 and explain the procedure for unrooting the Baaras (correct spelling).)
 (Note: Praetorius's Anthropodemus: Neue Welt-beschreibung volume 1, ch.
 5 on "Plant-people" discusses the alraun and black dog, but Grimm's citation only includes volume 2, ch.
 8 on the "Wood-man", with some bits of information.) and into folklore, as compiled by the Brothers Grimm in Deutsche Sagen, No. 83 "Der Alraun".
 (Note: Grimms' DS No. 83, redacted in Grimm DM 4te Ausgabe, Band II, Kap.
 XXXVII) The Grimm version has the black dog tied by the tail, but this is not a constant reflected in all the sources, nor does it match the illustrated depictions show above.

 German folklore assigns the alias name Galgenmännlein ("little man of the gallows") to the mandrake, based on the belief the plant springs from the ground beneath a hanged man where his urine or semen had dripped into ground.
-A more elaborate set of condition had to be met by the hanged man to produce the magic herb in version given by the Grimms' Deutsche Sagen, which essentially amalgamates the formulae from two of its sources.
+A more elaborate set of conditions had to be met by the hanged man to produce the magic herb in version given by the Grimms' Deutsche Sagen, which essentially amalgamates the formulae from two of its sources.